menu

 Overview

 Hall is a tiny town located in the state of New York.
 With a population of 202 people and just one neighborhood, Hall is the 964th largest community in New York.
-Hall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Hall was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce